bigabilsem/PamukSeker/README.md

 # PamukSeker
-Pamuk Şeker (Cotton White) is a custom Arduino board.
+Pamuk Şeker (Cotton White) is a Atmega328 based board.